VohraAK/CS200-Lecture-Notes/OOP/Polymorphism/polymorphism.md

 - Runtime polymorphism

 ---
+<h3 style="text-align: center;">Compile-time Polymorphism</h3>

+- Compile-time polymorphism is resilved at compile-time typically through function overloading and operator overloading.

+- The compiler decides which function / operator to call based on the context in which it is used.
+---
 <h3 style="text-align:center;">Run-time Polymorphism</h3>

 - Run-time polymorphism is the ability of an object to exhibit different characteristics based on the context in which it is used.